yufeiminds/echarts-python/README.rst

 or `pull requests <https://github.com/yufeiminds/echarts-python/pulls>`__ .

-This repo is maintained by Yufei Li <yufeiminds@gmail.com> now, you can also send a email to me.
+This repo is maintained by Yufei Li <yufeiminds@gmail.com> now, you can also send a email to me.;)